myugen/kata-template-engine-go/README.md

 Output:
 ```
-- This template with one foo
+- This is a template with one foo
 ```

 ### Example 2: